kytos/documentation/tutorials/napps/how_to_protect_a_napp_rest_endpoint.rst

 to access your protected REST endpoint.

 The protection of the public REST endpoints is accomplished by creating a user in authentication module.
-In development environment, run the command below:
+In development environment, run the command below in a
+terminal:

 .. code-block:: console